 From hot chili in a bread bowl to apple cider doughnuts, I love the food at these places.
 Unfortunately, we don’t go more than once or twice a season, so I’ve got to make these treats at home instead.

-It’s a rough life, having to recreate my favorite desserts at home.
+It’s a rough life, having to recreate my favorite desserts at home (like this Apple Crumble Recipe).
 I mean, the taste testing, the trial and error.
 Kidding.
 The perks of my job are pretty amazing.